The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 “This is not the result you are looking for” could be handled with try / catch

-but, as in the divide-by-zero case, printing the messages is
+or trap but, as in the divide-by-zero case, printing the messages is

-deemed to be sufficient handling when these aren’t used and error action preference is continue
+deemed to be sufficient handling when these aren’t used and error action preference is continue.

-Modifying function two to contain ThrowTerminatingError()
+Modifying function two to contain ThrowTerminatingError() - instead of calling something which

 contains it - usually results in pipeline ending behaviour “b”:

-would handle the error, and as before, printing the message is deemed to be sufficient handling, so four isn’t stopped.
+The pipeline terminates, and again a try/catch or trap would handle the error, and as before, printing the message is deemed to be sufficient handling, so four isn’t stopped.

 ps> four